Skip to main content

 Intercepting requests

-In addition to (or instead of) validating the request using JSON Schema, you can also intercept the request before it is persisted, using the requestInterceptor setting.
+In addition to (or instead of) validating the request using JSON Schema, you can intercept the request before it is persisted using the requestInterceptor setting.

 const config = {